 Saturated fats are found in many foods, both sweet and savoury.
 Most of them come from animal sources, including meat and dairy products, as well as some plant foods such as palm oil.

 - fatty cuts of meat

 - butter, ghee and lard

 - some savoury snacks and chocolate confectionery

 - biscuits, cakes and pastries

 Trans fats are found naturally at low levels in some foods, such as those from animals, including meat and dairy products.
-They can also be found in foods containing hydrogenated vegetable oil.

 Like saturated fats, trans fats can raise cholesterol levels in the blood.
-This is why it's recommended that trans fats should make up no more than 2% of the energy (calories) we get from our diet.
+This is why it's recommended that trans fats should make up no more than 2% of the energy (kJ/kcal) we get from our diet.
 For adults, this is no more than about 5g a day.